filsv/clean-my-xcode/README.md

 ## Quick Start

-Run the script directly using the following command:
+Run the script directly from the terminal using the following command:

 ### Using curl
 ```bash